Olympics-Fans flock to cheer joint Korean ice hockey team

 “The unified team is politically contaminated,“ 58-year-old Cho Young-hwan said, calling Moon ”the puppet” of the North Korean leader.

-”The Olympics offered an opportunity for the North to publicise its propaganda and create a conflict within South Korea.
+”The Olympics offered an opportunity for the North to publicize its propaganda and create a conflict within South Korea.